 As a nonprofit, the garden cannot endorse candidates.
 But he said both Boylan and Brad Hoylman, who is also running for Manhattan B.P., visited the green space and met with its members to talk about the issue.

 “And that means a lot,” Reiver said.
 “Chin and de Blasio haven’t come to the garden, though we’ve invited them to.”

 Corrections: The original version of this article contained inaccurately high figures for the F.A.R. values in the various modifications of the Governors Island rezoning plan.
 Also, the article stated that, under the rezoning, buildings on the southern part of the island would all be up to 20 stories tall and, in one case, 25 stories.
-But the rezoning’s parameters are 125 feet tall to 225 tall, which does allow for lower buildings.
+The rezoning’s actual parameters for new buildings are 125 feet tall to 225 tall — roughly 12 stories to 22 stories tall.